photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 crying on the edge of the dock.
 Mr. Smith hesitates, but decides to ask what’s wrong.

-Excuse me, son?
-Why are you crying? he asks gently.
+“Excuse me, son?
+Why are you crying?” he asks gently.

-The boy wipes away his tears and replies, Oh, there’s just a lot of things going wrong in my life right now.
-I’m sorry if I bothered you.
+The boy wipes away his tears and replies, “Oh, there’s just a lot of things going wrong in my life right now.
+I’m sorry if I bothered you.”

-Mr. Smith takes note of the boy’s politeness, Is there anything I can do to help?
-Why don’t you tell me what’s going on...
+Mr. Smith takes note of the boy’s politeness, “Is there anything I can do to help?
+Why don’t you tell me what’s going on...”

 With that, the boy breaks down and sobs.
 He starts describing his troubles.
 His mother is dying of cancer and can’t work.
 They can’t